 By far the largest cluster of associated WordPress attacks occurred between July and October.
 This set of attacks includes the five largest attacks over that four-month period.

 Silencing online voices is becoming ever easier and cheaper on the Internet.
-The biggest attacks presented in this report did not require expensive infrastructure, they were simply reflected from other websites to magnify their strength.
-We are beginning to see authorities pursue and shut down “bulletproof” hosting and booter services that enable a lot of these attacks, yet more needs to be done.
+The biggest attacks presented in this report did not require expensive infrastructure, they simply reflected of other websites and magnified their strength.
+We are beginning to see authorities pursue and shutdown ‘bulletproof’ hosting and booter services that enable a lot of these attacks, yet more needs to be done.
 In the coming age of IoT botnets, when we begin to witness attacks that can generate over a terabyte of traffic per second, the mitigation community should not guard their intelligence on malicious activity but share it, responsibly and efficiently.
-Deflect Labs is a small project laying the groundwork for open source community-driven intelligence on botnet classification and exposure.
+Deflect Labs is a small project laying the groundwork for open source community driven intelligence on botnet classification and exposure.
 We encourage you to get in touch if you would like to contribute.

 Deflect is a website security project working with independent media, human rights organizations and activists.
 It offers DDoS mitigation, secure hosting and attack analytics, free of charge to qualifying organizations.
 All of our tools are open source and we operate according to strict terms of service and principles promoting the privacy of our clients.
 Deflect is a project of eQualit.ie, a Canadian not-for-profit organization working to promote and defend human rights in the digital age.